MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/tlg-multisite/STEP-6--Install-and-Configure-2-DC1.md

 -   [Force replication between DC1 and 2-DC1](assetId:///16752f61-edbf-4ff4-9d7a-e2077b66a127#replication)

 ## <a name="bkmk_InstallOS"></a>Install the operating system on 2-DC1
-First, install Windows ServerÂ® 2016 Technical Preview, Windows ServerÂ® 2012 R2 or Windows ServerÂ® 2012.
+First, install Windows Server® 2016 Technical Preview, Windows Server® 2012 R2 or Windows Server® 2012.

 #### To install the operating system on 2-DC1